platformsh/platformsh-docs/docs/src/integrations/activity/reference.md

 * `cron`: cron activities.

 Production activities are prioritized across all queues.
-While it is still possible for a non-production environment activity to block production activities, it is temporary and unlikely, since the moment that production activity is triggered it will jump to the top of the queue automatically.
+While it's still possible for a non-production environment activity to block production activities, it's temporary and unlikely, since the moment that production activity is triggered it will jump to the top of the queue automatically.

 ## Example activity